magopian/blog/src/making-a-pong-game-in-elm-4.md

 </html>
 ```

-We'll also need to change the `scripts` entries in the `package.json` file.
+We also need to change the `scripts` entries in the `package.json` file.
 You'll see all of that in the
 [commit](https://github.com/magopian/elm-pong/commit/7b5a3e88b7d0b42d8670297ac6e59134a3402753).

-So now that we initialize the elm program ourselves (previously the
-`index.html` file was auto-generated and contained the full javascript compiled
-for our elm program), we can change the initialization script to pass flags.
+We can now change the initialization script so it passes flags to elm.

-Tiny steps: let's first pass the number `42` from the javascript side:
+Tiny step: let's first pass the number `42` from the javascript side:

 The `index.html` file: